Chillu1/ModiBuff/README.md

 Callbacks are a way to add logic that can be triggered on any user/game-based action.
 This is particularly useful for removing modifiers on certain non-standard cases.

-In this example we add 5 damage to unit on Init, and the modifier can only be removed if the unit gets hit by a "StrongHit".
+In this example we add 5 damage to unit on Init, and the modifier can only be removed if the unit gets hit by a " StrongHit".
 Essentially a hit that deals more than half units health in damage (ex. game logic).

 ```csharp